JohnOyekanmi/device_utils/example/README.md

-# device_apps_example
+# apps_utils_example

-Demonstrates how to use the device_apps plugin.
+Demonstrates how to use the apps_utils plugin.

 ## Getting Started